microsoft/live-share/docs/use/vs.md

 ### Join manually

-You can also manually join without using a web link which can be useful in situations where the tool you want to use is already running, you want to use a different tool than you usually do, or if you are having trouble with getting invite links to work for some reason.
+You can also manually join without using a web browser which can be useful in situations where the tool you want to use is already running, you want to use a different tool than you usually do, or if you are having trouble with getting invite links to work for some reason.
 The process is easy:

 1. **Sign in**